 The uniform policy attempts to reflect trends in school wear, and as such, is regularly reviewed to ensure that we are meeting the needs of the school, parents and students.
 We believe that a uniform must be smart, easy to enforce and reflect credit on the school.
 A smart uniform promotes the professional 'ready to work' ethic expected of all students.

 All students are expected to conform to the requirements and can expect to be challenged by staff if they are not wearing the correct uniform.

 We appreciate the support given by parents on this matter and hope that by working together we will create a smart and appropriate environment at Orchard School.

 - Black blazer with school logo on pocket to be worn at all times, only to be removed in class at teachers’ discretion

-- Plain black skirt – non clinging and of suitable length
+- Plain black pleated skirt – non clinging and of knee length

 - White shirt buttoned to the collar